a-mnich/terraform-azurerm-scepman/README.md

 ## Prerequisites

 - Access to an **Azure subscription** (or Resource Group) with `Owner` RBAC Role assigned to Principal used for deployment
-- Terraform environemnt - local, GitHub Codespaces or Dev Containers
+- Terraform environment - local, GitHub Codespaces or Dev Containers

 #### Local Environment: